 NHS Test and Trace

-A 'test and trace' system has been introduced.
 Anyone who has symptoms of coronavirus should start to self-isolate for 10 days and arrange to be tested as soon as possible.
-If the test is positive, the NHS will ask you for details of people that you have recently been in close contact with, so that the NHS can contact them and they can begin to self-isolate for 14 days.
+If the test is positive, the NHS Test and Trace service will ask you for details of people that you have recently been in close contact with, so that the NHS can contact them and they can begin to self-isolate for 14 days.
 There have been reports of test and trace scams, so remember that the official NHS Test and Trace service will never ask for your financial information.
 See Which’s guide on how to spot a ‘Test and Trace’ scam or contact Action Fraud if you think you’ve come across a scam.

 Protecting people in care homes